-As of December 31, 2020 and 2019, the Group leases land for factory and office buildings use.
+The Group leases land for factory and office buildings use.
 The leases of land typically run for a period of 19 and 39 years.
 For office building, the terms range between 1 to 5 years, some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.